xidsyed/blog/content/posts/AGI Will Never Be Hostile But Humans Will.md

 1. Autonomy (When we don’t have to ‘prompt’ it to execute it’s intelligence)

-2. Outsmartability (Inevitible as its neural network and processing capabilities become much better than ours)
+2. Outsmart-ability (Inevitable as its neural network and processing capabilities exceed ours)

 3. Motivations (Alignment and goals for given autonomy)

 Once those three are fulfilled its ✌️🙂✌️.
 For us, that is.
 AGI on the other hand lives on and prospers.
 Probably much different from it’s ancestors.

-If we are here without a reason, then there is no reason we won’t just go away
+**If we are here without a reason, then there is no reason we won’t just go away**

 `< insert callout to spirituality on appeal to emotion fallacy >`